-keene & keene valley
+keene & keene valleY FRIENDS OF REFUGEES

 Keene Valley Church Puts Concerns into Actions